-- Strategic planning; - Holding the Chief Constable to account and having access to Force information in line with all enactments, including the Policing Protocol Order 2011 - Service recovering, logging and recording of expressions of dissatisfaction (complaints and conduct) against Cleveland Police force, including handling of complaints against the Chief Constable and conducting statutory reviews of the outcome and handling of complaints and conduct investigations by Cleveland Police - Appointment of OPCC statutory officers; - Partnership working; - Appointment, suspension and removal of the Chief Constable;
+- Strategic planning; - Holding the Chief Constable to account and having access to Force information in line with all enactments, including the Policing Protocol Order 2011

+- Service recovering, logging and recording expressions of dissatisfaction (complaints and conduct) against Cleveland Police force, including handling of complaints against the Chief Constable and conducting statutory reviews of the outcome and handling of complaints and conduct investigations by Cleveland Police

+- Appointment of OPCC statutory officers;

+- Partnership working;

+- Appointment, suspension and removal of the Chief Constable;

 - Commissioning of services;

 - Communication and engagement with the public and wider partners;

 - Budgetary responsibilities.

 The OPCC processes personal information for a variety of reasons depending upon the reason for the individual interacting with us/or the reason why we have collected their data.
-We have grouped the main reasons why we collect data into the categories below.
+We have grouped the main reasons why we collect data into the categories below:

-- Personal data elicited from general communications from members of the public, including expressions of dissatisfaction against Cleveland Police Force, the Chief Constable, the PCC and OPCC staff. - Personal data from members of the public wishing to submit questions to the Chief Constable as part of the PCC's scrutiny programme. - Personal data obtained during the evaluation and award of PCC grants/or commissioned services. - Personal data obtained from the police force and other partner organisations as a result of the OPCC's involvement in joint committees and partnership arrangements to meet the needs of local people. - Personal data obtained as a result of handling subject access requests or requests for information under the Freedom of Information Act 2000. - Personal data obtained when an individual signs up to receive the OPCC's newsletter of other email newsletters for which we receive data. - Personal data obtained from journalists wishing to submit a media request; - Personal data obtained when individuals use our website. - Personal data obtained when we take videos or photographs at events. - Personal data obtained when we conduct public consultations or surveys. - Recruitment of volunteers, OPCC staff and the Chief Constable of Cleveland Police.
+- Personal data elicited from general communications from members of the public, including expressions of dissatisfaction against Cleveland Police Force, the Chief Constable, the PCC and OPCC staff. - Personal data from members of the public who wish to sign up to the Cleveland Online Policing App (COPA) to ask us a question, seek advice and support or tell us about something (i.e. 'raise a community concern'). - Personal data from members of the public wishing to submit questions to the Chief Constable as part of the PCC's scrutiny programme. - Personal data obtained during the evaluation and award of PCC grants/or commissioned services. - Personal data obtained from the police force and other partner organisations as a result of the OPCC's involvement in joint committees and partnership arrangements to meet the needs of local people. - Personal data obtained as a result of handling subject access requests or requests for information under the Freedom of Information Act 2000. - Personal data obtained when an individual signs up to receive the OPCC's newsletter of other email newsletters for which we receive data. - Personal data obtained from journalists wishing to submit a media request; - Personal data obtained when individuals who use our website. - Personal data obtained when we take videos or photographs at events. - Personal data obtained when we conduct public consultations or surveys.

+Recruitment of volunteers, OPCC staff and the Chief Constable of Cleveland Police.